 Death and Gravesite

-It was not to be.
-John Harvard died soon after
+But it was not to be.
+John Harvard died soon after their arrival

-in Charlestown, (from "a consumption," possibly from tuberculosis), on September
+in Charlestown, (from consumption, possibly from tuberculosis), on September

 pounds, half of which he donated to the yet unnamed College.
-The General Court of Massachusetts Bay later decided to name the young
+The General Court of Massachusetts Bay then decided to name the young

 The Founding of Harvard College,